 - Ultraviolet (UV) lights have been around for a long time and are effective at killing germs and other living organisms on evaporator coils.

 - The typical installation is in the air handler itself and although very effective, the UV rays can only treat the immediate contact area.

 - The UV rays are also harmful to humans, so it is not typically applied in the space during occupied times.

-- UV lights are typically a good investment however if installed in the air handler, it will likely not combat the transmission of COVID-19 specifically.
+- UV lights are typically a good investment however, a typical installation in the air handler cabinet will likely not combat the transmission of COVID-19 specifically.

-- NPBI used in conjunction with UV lights is the recommended solution.
+- NPBI (see below) used in conjunction with UV lights is the recommended solution.

 - ASHREA has compiled a list of recommendations and guidelines for building owners on how to "mothball" their buildings for an undetermined amount of time and how to operate the HVAC systems during the shutdown.